 - Hide the cost of "free" support in a flat monthly fee that is completely independent of usage.

 - Openly and honestly charge for the service of support.

 Few companies more than a year old use strategy number 1, because it's really expensive and the market is too competitive; they either change or fail.
 It's still charging for support, it's just charging the investors instead of you.

 Option 2 can work if everyone involved has low enough expectations.
 But they are charging their customers for the cost of providing you support.
 You're just not their customer.

-Most companies choose a combination of 3 and 4.
+Most companies choose options 3 and 4.
 So they may claim it's free support, but it can actually be quite expensive, especially if you aren't using it.

-Second, people who never or only rarely use support can save substantially over the long term.
+First, people who never or only rarely use support can save substantially over the long term.